Date: May 2017

 This was a slightly different situation than all of the themes I built for Zen Web Themes, because I didn’t need to bake in quite as many customization options for the user.
 I wanted to build in some, since I knew I wouldn’t be involved with this company for the entire lifetime of the theme, but I also didn’t need to go out of my way to make every little setting customizable.

 There are many chunks of content on the homepage that display with customizable widgets that I wrote specifically for this theme.
 There are also little custom fields here and there that the user can modify.

 For example, the user can change the large image on the top-left of the page.
 The four boxes underneath that can be modified to change the icon, the text, and the page it links to.
 More custom widgets control the four “Popular Bonds” sections, where the user can choose an icon, title, and their own text or links.
 Below that is a “call to action bar” which is controlled by another custom widget, and the user can change the title, subtitle, button text, and button link.
 At the bottom, there’s a custom field that the user can modify, next to a custom WordPress loop that outputs the most recent blog post titles and featured images.

-I didn’t do as much work for the WordPress Customizer because things like fonts and colors were going to be set by me.
-However, I left the customization options there that the Zen Life theme came with.
+I didn’t do as much work for the WordPress Customizer because things like fonts and colors were going to be set manually.
+However, I left the customization options there that the Zen Life theme already had.